 - After the gizzards have simmered for 45 minutes, or they're just tender to your preference, pour the bananas into the along with the water they were soaking in.Increase the temperature to medium-high and bring the liquid in the pot up to a boil.
 Once the water begins to boil, reduce the heat to medium-low and cover the pot.
 Simmer the bananas for 12-15 minutes, or until the guineos are fork-tender.

 - Pour the guineos con mollejas into a colander and rinse them with cool water.
-Allow them to drain while you prepare the escabeche sauce.
+Allow them to drain in place while you prepare the escabeche sauce.

 Make the Escabeche Sauce

-- Rinse out the pot you simmering the mollejas and guineos in and return it to the stove.
+- Rinse out the pot and return it to the stove.
 Add the oil to the pot and begin heating it over medium-high heat.

 - Once the oil begins to shimmer in the pot, add the onion.
 Sprinkle the kosher salt evenly over the onions.
 Use a wooden spoon to stir the salt and the onions to combine.
 Sauté the onions for 5 minutes, frequently stirring to keep them from sticking to the bottom of the pot.